CrociDB/blog/content/now.md

 ### Tech and Development

  - Working on a small web game, still secret.
 Sharping my Javascript skills.
+ - Working on [ush](https://github.com/CrociDB/ush), a simple webserver, in Haskell.
  - Working on a small Android app to add color frame to photos that I can post on social media.
 I know there's a plethora of apps that do exactly that, but the one I really liked using is not supported anymore, so I decided to create my own with Flutter.
 Will probably release that for free with ads when it's ready.
- - Exploring the OpenAI API in a few experiments with automation.
  - Practicing a lot my neovim skills (with NVChad) lately, mostly using it as my main editor outside work (where I use Visual Studio).

 ### Photography